|Nutritional Guidelines (per serving)|

 - Potatoes should be sliced very thinly for scalloped potatoes.
 Use a mandolin if you have one available, but take care not to cut your fingers while slicing.

-- Hasten the cooking process is to first cook the sliced potatoes in simmering water or milk for about 2 to 3 minutes.
+- Hasten the cooking process by first cooking the sliced potatoes in simmering water or milk for about 2 to 3 minutes.

-- Red-skinned or Yukon Gold potatoes are good choices because they hold their shape better than higher-starch baking potatoes such as Russets.
+- Red-skinned or Yukon Gold potatoes are good choices of potato types because they hold their shape better than higher-starch baking potatoes such as Russets.

 - For a bit of garlic flavor, rub the cut side of a sliced clove of garlic over the bottom and up the sides of the baking dish before buttering.